singlemolecules/sojourner.org/PRO.md

 | License                           | Artistic  2.0        | Commercial       |
 | Pricing (Academic)                | Free                 | US$480  /year    |

+**UPDATES**

+*Sojourner.Pro* is currently still undr active development and will be officially released in July, 2020, at the price listed above.
+You can Subscribe to the PRO's newsletter to receive information about its release, features and usage tips.

+Subscribe to email newsletter

 <center>[ Subscribe ]  </center>

-<center>No hidden fees.
-Tax included </center>
-<center>Two week money back guarantee  </center>

-To know more about Sustainable Open Source Model that PRO is following, checkout the “Sustainable Open Source Model Q&A” on wiki page of *Sojourner*, it addresses "Why PRO", "Why buy when you can build for free", and "Why subscribe".
+To know more about Sustainable Open Source Model that the PRO is following, checkout the “Sustainable Open Source Model”  uner the Sojourner.Pro menu, it addresses why and how it is carried out.
+And the Commercial Open Source License answers the details how this model works in the case of Sojurner.Pro.

-For information on team that is building the PRO, check SERVICE.